American Tree Farm System®

 You must own at least 10 acres of forestland and no more than 20,000 contiguous acres.

 You must have a qualified written management plan.

 You must consider air, water and soil quality and conservation of fish, wildlife and biodiversity.

 You should consider the visual aspects of forestry practices.

 You should recognize historical, biological, archeological, cultural or geological sites.

 You should have responsible timber harvests, forest operations and reforestation.

-New Tree Farms must enroll in the local program by joining the Louisiana Forestry Association.
-Membership is $25 per year or .021 cents per acre, whichever is greater.
+New Tree Farms must enroll in the local Tree Farm program by joining the Louisiana Forestry Association.
+LFA membership is $25 per year or .021 cents per acre, whichever is greater.

 Once enrolled, a volunteer forester will make an inspection of your land.
 You may get a free Tree Farm logo sign to place on the project and you may order a name panel ($20) from the LFA office.

 The national program calls for random inspections of tree farms in your state.
 You will be contacted when your tree farm is chosen for re-inspection.